IBM/qradar-sample-apps/AsRoot/README.md

 This sample app shows how to use the `as_root` feature as part of a QRadar app.

-This app creates a new UNIX user 'testuser' at startup time.
-The new user has  a home directory created outside of `/opt/app-root` at `/home/testuser`.
+This app copies the contents of /etc/sudoers into /opt/app-root and prints the contents under the  asRoot tab from QRadar.

 ## as_root

 The `as_root` feature allows app developers the ability to run commands as the root user.

-This sample app uses `as_root` in `container/build/add_user.sh`.
+This sample app uses `as_root` in `container/run/copy_sudoers.sh`.

 ### Limitations